pi0/osticket-docker/README.md

 easy to setup and use.
 The best part is, it's completely free.

   * Based on [PaaS](https://github.com/pi0/paas) Image.
-  * Works with a linked [MySQL](https://registry.hub.docker.com/u/library/mysql/) docker container.
+  * Works with a linked Mariadb docker container.
   * Automates configuration file & database installation
   * Email support
   * Always have bleeding edge version